 She continued: “Our adoption of this cutting-edge in-vitro suite reinforces our commitment to using advanced cellular assays which adhere to Toxicity Testing in the 21st Century (TT21C) principles.
 This also contributes to reducing industry reliance on in-vivo (animal) experiments.”
 (Imperial does not test any products on animals: see our Position here.)

-“This paper adds to the established body of scientific data that shows vaping products, when manufactured to high quality and safety standards, have significant tobacco harm reduction potential relative to continued cigarette smoking,” says Dr Grant O’Connell, Head of Tobacco Harm Reduction Science at Imperial Brands.
+“This paper adds to the established body of scientific data that shows vaping products, when manufactured to high quality standards, have significant tobacco harm reduction potential relative to continued cigarette smoking,” says Dr Grant O’Connell, Head of Tobacco Harm Reduction Science at Imperial Brands.
 “We appreciate society’s ongoing concerns about the health risks of smoking, and are committed to undertake high quality research on potentially less harmful nicotine product alternatives to combustible tobacco for adult smokers.”